acids-ircam/acids-ircam.github.io/projects.markdown

 ---

-Here, we detail a list of usable projects and their quick description, along with templates for adapting future projects in MaxMsp, PureData, Max4Live, VST and porting to embedded platforms (Raspberry Pi and Jetson Nano).
-This repository is also meant to be used as a baseline for future documentation by the Forum.
+Here, we detail a list of all usable projects created by ACIDS and their quick description, along with indications for availability in MaxMsp, PureData, Max4Live, VST and porting to embedded platforms (Raspberry Pi and Jetson Nano).
+All of the projects here are resolutely open-source under a CC-BY-NC-SA 4.0 licence.
+We first give a quick overview of all the projects and then provide more detailed information.

+## Projects

+## Details
 ---
 <h4>
   <a href="#categories">Categories</a> •
   <a href="#projects">Projects</a> •
   <a href="#datasets">Datasets</a> •
   <a href="#templates">Templates</a> •
-  <a href="#availability">Availability</a> •
+  <a href="#acknowledgements">Acknowledgements</a> •
   <a href="#license">License</a>
 </h4>
 ---